Jude Gitamondoc: Song of Bernadette: A Musical of Our Lady of Lourdes Story

-Zephyrin, The Musicale
+Zephyrin The Musical

-In 2008, he wrote and produced original songs for Zephyrin, The Musicale, directed by Daisy Baad.
+In 2008, he wrote and produced original songs for Zephyrin The Musical, directed by Daisy Baad.
 Set in 18th century Argentina, the musical depicted the life of Blessed Ceferino Namuncurá and featured the Don Bosco Technology Center talents and Cebuano personalities, including regional TV host Roy Empleo.

+In 2023, he wrote and directed an updated version of the musical, presented by Don Bosco Technical College and Sanchez Llenos Accounting Office.

 You've Been Facebooked!
+The Musical

-In 2013, he was the musical director and composer for the musical romantic comedy You've been Facebooked!
+In 2013, he was the playwright, songwriter, and musical director for the musical romantic comedy You've been Facebooked!
 Directed by Jingle Saynes, it starred Mark Jude Tenedero, Bea Samson, Jacqueline Chang, Malaya Macaraeg and Clark Van Daryl Jolbot.
 Cebu Daily News editor Eileen Mangubat reviewed the production, "There was no dull moment.
 The music was a delightful surprise – catchy melodies and lyrical solos that were easy on the ear.
 For non-theater goers, the experience left many asking if this was a Broadway show adapted for a local audience."
+The show was included in BroadwayWorld Philippines' 13 Unforgettable Plays, Musicals of 2013.

-Gugmang Giatay
+Gugmang Giatay The Musical

 Together with Rowell Ucat, Jude Gitamondoc co-wrote the Bisrock jukebox musicale, Gugmang Giatay.
 Debuted in 2015, Gugmang Giatay was directed by Edison Saynes and staged at CAP Theater Cebu, SM Seaside City Cebu, Waterfront Cebu City Hotel and Casino, Lahug, and BGC Arts Center.
 It was chosen by the Philippine Daily Inquirer as the Best Musical in 2017, with editor Gibbs Cadiz commenting, "While it could stand a bit more pruning and polish, this production from Cebu was a joyous blast of authentic musicality and sassy fun.
 It was performed completely in Cebuano (accompanied by supertitles), but one didn’t mind, because the piquant language itself, along with the repertoire of classic and contemporary Visayan melodies and the exuberant but disciplined performances of the cast, added up to a rockin’ show of unexpected sweetness and charm."